 The sampling strategy for this tributary includes the use of 2 monitors to work 8 days on/6 days off in an alternating basis for the duration of the fishing season.
-The monitors will conduct majority of the monitoring in the Lostine River, with spot checks at Lookingglass Creek.
+The monitors will conduct majority of the monitoring in the Lostine River.
+Interviews will be performed on tribal fishers who are fishing at Lostine River (including Imnaha River) for tribal catch at Lookingglass Creek.
 The collection of harvest data for hatchery and wild/natural spring Chinook (dependent upon existence and type of mark) is developed to determine the overall treaty catch.

 Inseason interview survey method will be used to determine if tribal harvest guidelines and/or wild fish impact limits have been reached for either the Lostine River or Lookingglass Creek tribal fisheries, so the Tribe can take appropriate steps to modify or close a fishery when necessary.
-The inseason harvest information will be evaluated on a weekly to bi-monthly basis.